 Benefits: Content-based models allow for flexibility and creativity.
 They can attract significant traffic and foster community engagement.
 However, they often require time and effort to build an audience large enough to monetize effectively.

-6. Dropshipping Model
+6. Why Use the Dropshipping Model

 Overview: Dropshipping is a type of e-commerce where the seller does not keep the products it sells in stock.
 Instead, when a product is sold, the seller purchases it from a third party and has it shipped directly to the customer.
 Here is a more in-depth article about the dropshipping business model.